--Jim Henle, "Harvard and the Justice of Slavery," i
+-Jim Henle, "Harvard and the Justice of Slavery," 1 $\,$

 Ideas about social order, however, could also shift.
 Almost thirty years after the execution of Mark and Phillis, a similarly Harvard-trained judiciary would be instrumental in ending slavery in Massachusetts as part of the American revolutionary struggle.
-Anti-slavery ideas had assault.
+Anti-slavery ideas had Constitution came from Harvard-educated Chief Justice William Cushing in the 1783 case of Quock Walker.
+Walker, whose owner beat him when he tried to leave, both sued for his freedom and charged his owner with assault.
 In the criminal assault case Cushing instructed the jury that slavery was incompatible with the ideals of the state constitution and that "there can be no such thing as perpetual servitude of a rational Creature."
-46 After Cushing's ruling and similar ones by other judges, self-emancipated slaves in Massachusetts could finally enjoy the protection of law.
+After Cushing's ruling and similar ones by other judges, self-emancipated slaves in Massachusetts could finally enjoy the protection of law.